lsst-sqre/sqr-066/index.rst

     To monitor the status of the pod creation, use ``GET /nublado/spawner/v1/labs/<username>/events``.

     The body of the ``POST`` request is a specification for the lab.

     Example:

     .. code-block:: json

        {
            "options": {
-               "debug": true,
-               "image": "sciplat/sciplat-lab:w_2022_37",
+               "enable_debug": [ "true" ],
+               "image_list": [ "sciplat/sciplat-lab:w_2022_37" ],
+	       "image_dropdown": null,
-               "reset_user_env": true,
+               "reset_user_env": [ "true" ],
-               "size": "large"
+               "size": [ "large" ]
            },
            "env": {
                "JUPYTERHUB_API_URL": "http://hub.nublado2:8081/nb/hub/api"
            }
        }

     The keys of the ``options`` dictionary should be the parameters submitted by a ``POST`` of the form returned by ``GET /nublado/spawner/v1/lab-form/<username>``.
+Note that the
+    ``options`` field is exactly what is emitted by the JupyterHub Spawner's ``options_from_form()`` method: that is, all object keys are strings, and all values are lists of strings.
+This is not what is returned in the status call: one-item lists are unwrapped, and strings that represent booleans will be converted to booleans.

     The ``env`` dictionary contains the environment variables that JupyterHub wants to pass to the lab.
 Note that this dictionary will contain secrets, such as a token for the lab to talk back to the hub.

     If a lab for the user already exists, this request will fail with a 409 status code.
     The configuration of the existing lab cannot be modified with a ``POST`` request.